 An interesting shift has been occurring in the world of television.
 Comic book based shows, which harken from a world famous for heteronormative and sexist tropes, have begun leading the charge to have LGBTQIA+ characters whose lives have meaning beyond, and almost devoid of, being on the queer spectrum.

 This is particularly noticeable within the CW/DC Comics show universe.
 Arrow and The Flash both introduce gay characters whose sexuality is mentioned in passing, and with no real change to their character or the meaning of their character on the show.
-Both are recurring male roles, men of color no less, which is even more rare in the portrayal of gay characters on television.
+Both are recurring male roles, men of color no less, which is even rarer in the portrayal of gay characters on television.
 And both “come out” to the audience in a simple manner, by mentioning their partners in casual conversation with their coworkers.
 No big coming out moment, no significance assigned to the moment other than what it is.

 In some ways this is fantastic.
 Queer characters on these shows are not being othered, are not there to be “the gay one”, “the lesbian”, etc… And in a year that has been defined by (very very very bad) movies about queer folk where the primary focus is their sexuality and struggle, something fundamentally misunderstood by those making the film, it is refreshing to see a queer character not being misused to any particular end or agenda.